namosid/AzureLab1/README.md

 You can get complete code here https://github.com/namosid/AzureLab1, Download and start experiencing live learning by following below steps.

-Path 1 (Client Panel to Admin Panel) Setup:
+# Path 1 (Client Panel to Admin Panel) Web-SignalR Setup:
 1. Create SignalR service on Azure portal.
 2. Deploy SignalRNegotiate Function on Azure from your visual studio IDE.
 3. Add Application Setting for “AzureSignalRConnectionString” as per below images: